Dog and Cat Teeth Cleaning in Homewood

 - Every day, slowly increase the duration of brushing and continue to generously reward your pet.

 Since gum disease often shows no significant outward signs until advanced, it can often go untreated.
-Annual visits to our practice will prevent the advancement of oral problems.
+Annual visits to our animal hospital will prevent the advancement of oral problems.
 When we check your pet from nose-to-tail, we examine their gum line and advise you on whether they are ready for a veterinary teeth cleaning.
-A pet dental procedure at our practice entails anesthesia for safety, digital dental X-rays, scaling below the gumline, and extractions if necessary.
+A dog or cat teeth cleaning procedure at our hospital entails anesthesia for safety, digital dental X-rays, scaling below the gumline, and extractions if necessary.
 If you notice any of the following symptoms in your pet, book an appointment immediately so we can help:

 - Drooling excessively